bscartz/baseball_portfolio/README.md

 # baseball_portfolio Ben Scartz
 This is a collection of baseball projects with the objectives of learning, practicing, and demonstrating code.
+Several are meant to simulate ad hoc projects conducted by analysts.
 Each project is described below and corresponds to a file above.
 The links below the titles attach R Markdown html files which display executed code and visualizations.

 ## Mini Project 1: Statcast
 https://rpubs.com/bscartz/statcast